SpringMagnolia/flutter_install_referer/README.md

 but you need extra steps and combain this package to finish the job.
 I will put the steps below.

-* this package only work in android. *
+* this package only work in android *

 # steps